Eight year olds love high speed boats

 Sailing on a dinghy, Menai Strait, North Wales

-Caernarfon Castle looks brilliant from the water
+Castell Caernarfon (Caernarfon Castle) looks brilliant from the water

-Caernarfon Castle is one of the best in Wales - a feast of crenellations and towers.
+Castell Caernarfon (Caernarfon Castle) is one of the best in Wales - a feast of crenellations and towers.
 We visited when Joe was younger but of course we'd not been able to see it from the water.
 The plan was to sail down to Caernarfon and back.
 But the fickle wind had changed.
 Just as we were about to give up, it moved again.
 'Quick.
 Go about!' said Dion.
 We jumped to the other side of the boat as the boom came across.
 I was at the tiller and held a tight course, trying to keep the gusty wind in the sail.

 Finally, the castle came into sight.
 We coasted right in front of it.
 Seeing its mighty towers reflected in the dark waters with the peaks of Eryri (Snowdonia) behind was the perfect end to the day.
 Now all we had to do was sail back.